More

 Android devices are the most popular kiosk devices deployed for a variety of operations across diverse industries.
 In fact, anywhere we look around, the digital devices deployed all around us for day-to-day purposes are Android devices.
 Be it as wayfinders in malls, POS systems in retail stores, or digital signage displaying eye-catching ads for the latest products, Android kiosks are popular.

-hide status bar android
+how to hide status bar on android

-<em><em>How to hide status bar and Notification Bar on Android Devices<em><em>
+How to hide status bar Notification Bar on Android Devices

-What is a Notification Bar/ Notification Center?
+What is a Notification Bar/Status Bar in Android?

-A notification bar gives your end-users access to settings such as network and connectivity, applications that are currently in use, and quick settings such as location, brightness, and screen orientation.
+A notification bar gives your end-users access to settings such as network and connectivity, applications that are currently in use and with unread notifications, and quick settings such as location, brightness, and screen orientation.
 Any changes to the settings and your business flow might be impacted, not to mention the threat to device security as well as the user experience.
+Scalefusion UEM allows you to hide the status bar programmatically with ease.

 1. Navigate to the Device Profiles.
 A Device Profile is a set of policies that are applied to the enrolled devices.